meronogbai/portfolio-legacy/README.md

 ## Features

 - Responsive and accessible to all devices.
-- Fetch pinned Github repositories via the Graphql Github API and display them.
+- Fetch the developer's pinned Github repositories via the Graphql Github API and display them.
-- Utilize Serverless to run server-side code.
+- Utilize serverless functions to run server-side code.

 ## Built With